jmebia/javafx-rpg/README.md

-# bluebox-rpg-framework
+# bluebox-rpg-framework [WIP]
-A game framework built mainly for role playing games.
+A javafx game framework built with role playing games in mind.

+<em>NOTE: This project is still new and under development.
+Many modules and features are still missing for this to be used to make a complete rpg. </em>